slang314/proteogenomics-reproduction/walkthrough.md

 ![image](https://github.com/slang314/proteogenomics-reproduction/assets/155842228/778648d8-9313-4773-99a2-f897a1355a9f)

 In this manner, one can explore the data at their leisure.
 The original input can be mined via other scripts for the greatest foldchange and -log_2(p-value) statistics.
+Next, a k-means clustering on the input samples was performed via the Python machine learning library _scikit-learn_ (sklearn).
 **Sources Cited:**

 Mertins, P., Mani, D., Ruggles, K. et al. Proteogenomics connects somatic mutations to signalling in breast cancer.
 Nature 534, 55–62 (2016). https://doi.org/10.1038/nature18003